s100projects/ATX_DC2DC/README.md

 ### 16V Current and Thermal Limits ###

-The 16V section takes advantage of an efficient MOSFET than can be used in the 24V section (primarily because the higher switching voltages in the 24V section did not allow for using the more efficient MOSTFET).
+The 16V section takes advantage of a lower voltage and more efficient MOSFET than can be used in the 24V section (primarily because the higher switching voltages in the 24V section did not allow for using the lower voltage MOSTFET).

 However, since the 16V section does use the more efficient MOSFET, it does not require a fan to achieve its full loading of 4-amps.
 A fan may still be required depending on the loading for the other output voltages.